Driving While Sleepy

 Staying awake for 24 hours can leave a person as impaired as someone with a 0.1 alcohol level — the equivalent of consuming six drinks.
 Twenty-five percent of drivers surveyed said they have driven in the last month despite being so tired that they couldn’t keep their eyes open.

 Driving while sleepy is almost as big a problem as driving under the influence of drugs or alcohol.
-In both situations, the driver thinks he or she can handle driving, a sure sign of their lack of judgment.
+In both situations, the driver thinks he or she can handle driving, a sign of their lack of judgment.